extua/LAEC-classroom-automation-scripts/README.md

 ### Bulk delete users

 Take a csv containing lots of old user ids of people who haven't taken a course in several years.
 Check whether their account is unused,[^last_login] and if not, delete the account.
 With a huge number of accounts you quickly encounter rate limiting and have to slow down the script, which makes this one a pain to run.
+That said, manually deleting user accounts doesn't scale well either.

 [^last_login]: An account is unused if the last login date equals the Unix epoch (1970-01-01 00:00:00), and you can change that to get accounts not logged into since a set date.

 ### Get course ids

+List all google ids of all provisioned courses.
+Makes use of pagination to get courses in batches.

+### Get ids and aliases

+List all active courses with their google ids and by alias.
+You can think of this as a right join on course ids and aliases.
+In the final list, aliases are unique, but google ids are not.
+This is useful for disaggregating the situations where multiple courses (with different course codes/aliases) share the same Google Classroom.

+### Mass announcement

+Make an announcement to all active classes, which would be useful for situations where you need to broadcast that the college has been closed due to a weather accident or some other emergency.
+Beware if you add an announcement to a de-provisioned course, it'll be made active.